 Blame it on Mad Men.
 Blame it on those bloated Madison Avenue profits.
-Or blame it on the first agency executive who uttered the phrase, “Why do this over the phone when we can come and pitch you right there?”
+Or blame it on the first agency executive who uttered the phrase, Why do this pitch meeting over the phone when we can come and do it right there?”

 Whoever caused it, the result is the same: whenever an agency pitches for new business, they’re expected to do so in person and, often, en masse.
 But as someone who’s been on both sides of this strange equation – both pitcher and pitchee, if you will – I’ve long wondered why this strangely anachronistic rite remains at the center of the client-agency dynamic.

 It made sense years ago, of course.
 Faxing over presentations and having both groups gathered around a phone is hardly optimal for creative thinking.
-However, we now have the technology at our fingertips to easily hold engaging virtual pitch meetings, yet we persevere with expensive in-person pitches.
+However, we now have the technology at our fingertips to easily hold engaging virtual pitch meetings, yet we persevere with expensive in-person client pitches.
 And they are expensive.
 A report from the UK’s Campaign magazine found that agencies were swallowing costs as high as €83,000 on pitching to a single client.

-Putting the digital into digital agency
+Putting the ‘Digital’ into Digital Agency

-Just as remote work isn’t less than onsite work, pitching virtually is simply another option and not inherently better or worse than an in-person pitch.
+Just as remote work isn’t less than onsite work, pitching for new business virtually is simply another option and not inherently better or worse than an in-person pitch.
 Both options have their pros and cons.
 And it’s worth remembering that, rather than being the poorer relative of the in-person pitch, the virtual pitch has several clear advantages:

-- Our very own 2019 report, The State Of Meetings, revealed that 71 percent of professionals lose time every week due to unnecessary or canceled meetings.
+- Our very own 2019 report, The State of Meetings, revealed that 71 percent of professionals lose time every week due to unnecessary or canceled meetings.
 The typical pitch meeting is way too long, the process is drawn out and both tend to involve too many people.
 See the virtual pitch as a streamlining exercise.